itzmeanjan/highway/README.md

         > Yes, it needs to be done explicitly, but I assume it's done.

 - Now we're going to perform same set of steps in `C2.Highway`.
 Make sure you also give all oracle network participants access to RPC URL of **C1**'s node for them to be able verify before signing any message coming from chain **C1**.
 Also at least one oracle node must have access to **C2**'s RPC URL for picking messages, need to be transported cross-chain.
-- We need to think about how many oracle network participants are supposed to be present at minimum.
+- We need to think about how many oracle network participants are supposed to be present at beginning.
 More can be added later.
 - Starting with 5 oracle nodes
-    - 1 : for picking events from chain **C1** & proposing those to network for signing
+    - +1 : for picking events from chain **C1** & proposing those to network for signing
-    - 1 : same as above, but for chain **C2**
+    - +1 : same as above, but for chain **C2**
-    - 3 : just mere participants, not representative of any chain
+    - +3 : just mere participants, not representative of any chain, simply checks & signs after finding everything **OKAY**
 - Let's now think of one scenario
     - Application **A1** of chain **C1** is interested in talking to application **A2** of chain **C2** _( in full duplex manner )_, which is why we created aforementioned setting.
 So you can think of 2 among those 5 oracle nodes, are kind of respresentative of application **A1** & **A2**.
 Their interest is keeping this **HIGHWAY** clear between **C1.A1** & **C2.A2**, so that cars carrying message can be passing seamlessly 😅.
     - Remember `Highway` can handle messages to & from any application **Ax** running on any chain **Cx**.
 Today **C1.A1** might be interested in talking to **A3** of chain **C3** _( yeah full duplex )_ then it should be able to do it very easily.
 It just requires few additions